semhoun/TFT-MoodeCoverArt/README.md

 * set overlay display options
 * display the text with a shadow

-The comments in 'config.yml' should be self explanatory.
+The comments in 'config.yml' should be self explanatory

-**Make the shell scripts executable, if needed:**
+**Make the shell scripts executable:**

 ```
-chmod 777 *.sh
+chmod 755 /home/pi/TFT-MoodeCoverArt/*.sh
 ```

 Test the script: